-The CX 20'000 FEET has been constructed from brushed Grade 5 titanium as used in the aerospace industry.
+CASE The CX 20'000 FEET has been constructed from brushed Grade 2 Titanium.
 Titanium being a light and extremely tough metal alloy made it an obvious choice for a dive watch with such an extreme depth rating.

 HEV The 20'00 FEET has a lateral automatic helium escape valve making it suitable for SAT diving.
 Completely unnecessary, but nonetheless it's yet another cool deign feature of this amazing dive watch.

 BEZEL A chunky, bold-looking 8mm thick, two-piece titanium and PVD coated titanium bezel sits on top of 20'000 FEET’s case.
 As mentioned before the 20'000 FEET’s bezel is the 60-click type.
 It has a lovely precise and solid action.
 Its elapsed dive time scale has been marked out with Swiss C3 SuperLumiNova.
 The bezel is exceptionally functional in terms of how easy it is to manipulate whilst being turned and its great legibility when read in poor lighting conditions.

 CROWN A large titanium crown sits in-between two titanium chrono pushers.
 The crown is inlaid with the Swiss flag in red.
 The crown is protected by multiple o-rings and has a very solid feel to it.
 Both movement and closure are spot-on.